 - 1402/02/02 World Health Organization Congratulates Iran for The Elimination of Measles and Rubella Diseases

 - 1401/12/16 International Student Wins a Silver Medal in Physical Readiness

 - 1401/10/21 The Chancellor of Guilan University of Medical Sciences is appointed

-- 1400/11/24 The fourth meeting of the International Student Admission Committee
+- 1401/10/17 The 7th International Students Admission Committee

 Rudkhan Castle is a brick and stone medieval fortress in Iran that was built by the Gilaksto defend against the Arab invaders during the Muslim conquest of Persia.
 With the fall of the Sasanian Empire, this area became a defensive position against the Arabs in the then-newly established Tabarestan.

 Located 25 km southwest of Fuman city north of Iran in Gilan province, it is a military complex which was constructed during the Sasanian era (224-651), and later rebuilt in 1096 by the Nizari Isma'ilis for use by the Assassins.
 The castle is built on two tips of a mount, with an area of 2.6 hectares (6.4 acres).
 Its architects made use of natural mountainous features in the construction of the fort.
 The Rudkhan Castle River originates in the surrounding heights and flows from south to north.
 After crossing a mountainous winding route with dense forests, the first thing that one notices about the castle is its big entrance gate.
 Rudkhan Castle sits at the two peaks of a mountain at elevations of 715 and 670 metres and contains strong fortifications and battlements at a length of 1,550 metres.
 The castle's 42 towers still stand intact.